joezuntz/cosmosis-doc/intro/installation.rst

     git clone https://github.com/joezuntz/cosmosis-standard-library
     cd cosmosis-standard-library

-    # this will probably fail the first time - we are looking into this
-    make
-    # just run it again:
     make

 Whenever you start a fresh terminal shell you need to run these commands to get set up again::